Explicit estimate of charm rescattering in $B^0 \to K^0 \bar{\ell} \ell$: Discussion

-To conclude, we stress that while the estimate of $DD^*$ rescattering at high-$q^2$ reported in Eq~(\ref{eq:ourRes}) is based on controlled (and potentially improvable) approximations, the extrapolation at low-$q^2$ and all the two-body modes discussed in this Section is only meant to provide a conservative upper bound on the effect.
-Based on the considerations discussed above, we conclude that unaccounted-for long-distance corrections in $B^0\to~K^0\llpair$ are unlikely to exceed 8-10\% of the short-distance contribution induced by the $O_9$ operator within the Standard Model.
+To conclude, we stress that while the estimate of $DD^*$ rescattering at high-$q^2$ from VMD and HHChPT reported in Eq~(\ref{eq:ourRes}) is based on controlled (and potentially improvable) approximations, the extrapolation at low-$q^2$ and all the two-body modes discussed in this Section is only meant to provide an upper bound on the size of effect.
+Based on the considerations discussed above, we conclude that unaccounted-for long-distance corrections in $B^0\to~K^0\llpair$ should not exceed $10\%$ of the short-distance contribution induced by the $O_9$ operator within the Standard Model.
+However, we stress once more that this final estimate is not the result of a rigorous (systematically improvable) calculation.